trustaking/node/README.md

-# trustaking.com - fulle node as a service
+# trustaking.com - full node as a service